The ABCs of the transformation of Rio de Janeiro*

 Territory This is a commonly used word in Rio de Janeiro, partly because pacification focuses of the “taking” or “retaking” of territory that was left to drug traffickers.
 It’s relevant to the process of urban integration, as different groups, post-pacification, utilize the term to discuss loci of cultural activity and to communicate a growing sense of pride in favela origins.
 This all occurs in the context of the notion of the “cidade partida” (divided city), coined in 1994 by journalist Zuenir Ventura.

 UPP Launched in 2008, the Unidades de Polícia Pacificadora (Pacifying Police Units) were conceived by Rio governor Sérgio Cabral on a 2007 trip to Bogotá, Colombia, where he heard sociologist Hugo Acero Velasquez speak about the success of police reform undertaken there, focusing on “public security with citizenship.”
 In Rio, the UPP’s main goal is to bring down violence and overt use of arms; notably, drug traffic reduction is not a goal.
-The program, which now affects the lives of 35% of all favela residents, is deemed by most to be successful and has improved public safety and also increased mobility in the city as a whole.
+The program, which now affects the lives of more than 35% of all favela residents, until mid-2013 was deemed by most to be successful, having improved public safety and also increased mobility in the city as a whole.
 Critics say that pacification has been carried out in an authoritarian manner with little regard for residents’ daily lives and needs.
 Although the homicide rate has fallen in UPP favelas by a reported 60 lives per 100,000 residents per year, the UPP’s efficacy in each individual community and the sustainability of the changes they bring remains a complicated question that is played out in very different ways across the city.

 Voting In 1932, President Getúlio Vargas made voting compulsory in Brazil, creating a useful tool for authoritarian and populist governments in a nation of low literacy.
 From 1964 to 1985, direct presidential elections weren’t held, and others weren’t fully free.
 As of the first post-dictatorship direct presidential election, in 1989, Brazilians treasured their renewed electoral responsibilities.
 But this is changing.
 Many cariocas interviewed by RioRealBlog during the 2012 mayoral election—for which citizens had one vote for mayor and one vote for city council—said that they didn’t care who they mayor was and were accustomed to their lives continuing regardless of politics.
 That election saw a significant rate of abstention, 20.45%.

 West Zone Rio’s West Zone houses over three million residents, almost half the city’s population.
 The majority of new public housing is being built here, although planners have described it as a “dormitory region” devoid of nearby employment, saying that “to encourage the production of social housing in this region would only deepen the city’s socio-spatial segregation and lead to the formation of more ghettos of poverty.”
-Most neighborhoods in the West Zone are over an hour’s bus ride away from the city center.
+Most neighborhoods in the West Zone are over an hour’s bus ride away from the city center, though this may change with the June 2014 inauguration of the Transcarioca dedicated bus lanes.
 Barra da Tijuca, where many successful North Zone merchants and professionals moved in the 1980s and on, is the exception to the socioeconomic profile of this area.

 World Cup The final match of the 2014 FIFA World Cup will be played in Rio’s newly-redone Maracanã stadium (see Maracanã).